Meredith Professor Faculty Fellows

 MP Faculty Fellows are expected to submit regular progress reports on their work to the associate provost for academic programs.
 At the end of their appointment, each MP Faculty Fellow is also expected to present a final summary of their work with and through the CTLE.
 MP Faculty Fellows meet periodically throughout the academic year to discuss teaching and to plan other activities.

 Both the professional development funds and the expense account may be used in support of MP Faculty Fellows’ teaching-related professional development or for a variety of other purposes in support of teaching at the University.
-The funds may be used to support hiring student assistants, purchasing teaching materials, traveling for conferences, bringing guest lecturers to campus or hosting seminars through the CTLE with a focus on teaching and student learning.
+The funds may be used to hire student assistants, purchase teaching materials, travel for conferences, bring guest lecturers to campus, or host seminars through the CTLE with a focus on teaching and student learning.

 MP Faculty Fellows may not be on leave of absence from the University during their appointment.